My shop

 • stable air chambers,

-• living fiber architecture.
+• living fibre architecture.

 This is where wool unfolds its true function.

-5. Why 50–55% wool is the functional optimum range
+5. Why exactly 50–55% wool is the functional optimum range

 • enough wool for true thermoregulation,

-• enough synthetic fibers for stability,
+• enough synthetic fibres for stability,

 • maximum preservation of air volume.